KyleTheScientist/Bark/Testing-Procedures.md

 ## Modules

 ### Airplane
-- The user should be able to fly and steer by t-posing and rotating palms
+- The user should be able to fly and steer by T-posing and rotating palms
 - The user should not be able to fly while holding any triggers
 - The user should not be able to fly after Airplane is disabled